-We take privacy and confidentiality very seriously and no individual child, parent, carer or teacher will be identified or identifiable in any reporting.
+We take privacy and confidentiality very seriously and adhere strictly to the 2018 Data Protection Act and General Data Protection Regulation (GDPR).
+To ensure confidentiality, no information concerning individual pupils, parents/carers, teachers or schools will be identified or identifiable in any reporting.
 This privacy notice tells you what DfE, and its approved contractors, will do with the information we collect from parents, children and teachers as part of the IELS study and how we will ensure privacy of personal information.
 It explains:

 - information to be collected for the study

 - organisations that information will be shared with

 - how we will use the personal data